Topic-specific policies

 The standard “provides guidance on concepts, objectives and processes for the governance of information security, by which organisations can evaluate, direct, monitor and communicate the information security-related processes within the organisation.”

-As with other ISO27k standards, it is “applicable to all types and sizes of organisations”, particularly those where the ISMS encompasses either the entirety or certain parts of the organisation, or where a single ISMS applies across several businesses (e.g. within a group structure).
+As with other ISO27k standards, it is “applicable to all types and sizes of organisations”, particularly those with one or more ISO 27001-style ISMSs encompassing either the entirety or certain parts of the organisation, or where a single ISMS applies across several businesses or business units (e.g. within a group structure).

 Structure and content

-After the usual preamble, scope, references and definitions, the main clauses are:
+After the conventional introductory sections, the three main clauses are:

 Status of the standard